 Ray Lacina is a Professor at Delta College near Saginaw, Michigan, where he teaches writing and a variety of literature courses.
-In 1991 he married into a Hyderabadi (Indian) family which has tolerated him reasonably well for the last 27 years.
+He embraced Islam in 1989 and in 1991 he married into a Hyderabadi (Indian) family which has tolerated him reasonably well for the last 27 years.
 He has written all of his life, starting with his first poem in the third grade (“I like birds/and birds like me/but I live in a house/and they live in a tree”).
 Over the years has moved on from ornithological verse to “I’m T.S.
 Eliot.
 Seriously.
 T.S.
 Eliot” verse to fiction, both speculative and mainstream.
 He lives in Michigan with his family.

 Marguerite Lake is a poet, writer and artist.
 Her poetry reflects her life’s journey with self, Soul and the Sacred.
 Her geometric art expresses the thread of unity that weaves through the multiplicity of forms.
 Her work is informed by creative imagination and the ancient wisdom traditions.
 “Mystical poetry and Islamic geometry are archetypal languages expressing the causal relationships of creation.
 Their beauty lies in the dynamic flow of symmetry, proportionality, rhythm and harmonics in an ordered whole.
 My work explores the space between the seen and the unseen, the fixed and the fluid, the temporal and the eternal.
 As patterns are transformed by light and colour, so self is transformed by the light of Soul.”